nfd/filepirate/README.md

 ... then typing ".c" in the File Pirate window will return all of them.
 However, typing ".cpp", "SomeClass" or "netlard" will only return the final one.

-File Pirate is better than other Vim plugins that do the same thing because it is significantly faster when working with large collections of files (10000 or more).
-In other ways it is probably worse, and I would encourage you to check out other plugins if File Pirate doesn't meet your needs.
+File Pirate's reason for existence is that it is much faster than other Vim plugins which do the same thing, though it's probably less configurable.

 Requirements
 ------------